 The world is shifting, and traditional nursing as we know it is changing.
 In order for nurses to continue to be relevant and embrace the uniqueness of our profession, we must be visionaries in how we use our talents, skills, and energy to make major impacts on healthcare, both locally and globally.

-Some say, "It's not what you know, it's about who you know".
+Some say, "It's not what you know, it's who you know."
 In terms of developing business relationships, do you agree with that statement?
 Please explain your rationale.

 In nursing, and any profession, it is imperative to determine early on with whom you can collaborate, will help you grow, and is willing to understand you and not stereotype you.
 Collaboration is the foundation to great relationships, and helps build trust when trying to make progress.
 When each person knows his/her strengths and how s/he can contribute, the tendency for conflict, jealousy, and poor work environments minimizes considerably.
 So, I believe a percentage is who you know, but I also believe it’s what you know, and knowing HOW to use, work with, and value what and who you know for the betterment of your goals.